Or 4 easy payments of $4.49 with info

-Daniel Smith Watercolour Masking Fluid is easy to use with the bottle applicator, 5 applicator tips are included.
+Daniel Smith Watercolour Masking Fluid is easy to use with the bottle applicator and 5 applicator tips are included.
 Daniel Smith Masking Fluid makes an impervious barrier to protect your watercolour paper and preserve the white areas by blocking watercolour washes from flowing into areas you don't want leaving crisp, clean edges.
-Masking Fluid applies as an off-white colour and dries to a transparent caramel color so that you can see it while working, and still be unobtrusive while working on your painting.
-Easy to remove when Masking Fluid has dried with a rubber cement pick-up or even with your clean fingers.
-Be careful though, about leaving oils from your fingers when rubbing off the dried Masking Fluid, oils from your fingers can interfere with new applications of watercolour.
-Once the Masking Fluid had been removed, either keep the white areas white or add fresh watercolour onto the preserved white area to retain maximum watercolour luminosity.
+Masking Fluid applies as an off-white colour and dries to a transparent caramel colour so that you can see it while working, and still be unobtrusive while working on your painting.
+Easy to remove when masking fluid has dried with a rubber cement pick up or even with your clean fingers.
+Be careful though, about leaving oils from your fingers when rubbing off the dried masking fluid as oils from your fingers can interfere with new applications of watercolour.
+Once the masking fluid had been removed, either keep the white areas white or add fresh watercolour onto the preserved white area to retain maximum watercolour luminosity.

 - Don’t shake the Masking Fluid, that will cause air bubbles that will get into the applicator tip and transfer the bubbles into your Masking Fluid line.
 DANIEL SMITH Masking Fluid does not need shaking because latex mixture does not easily separate

 - Keep Masking Fluid upside down in a small glass when working with the Masking Fluid in between actually applying it.
 That way if there are any bubbles, they remain at the top and don’t get into the applicator needles.